gshanemiller/reinvent/README.md

 its structures, and working out what the code or config intends to accomplish.
 There are no magic constants in code
 * Reinvent automatically configures lcores-to-HW-core assignment.
 Programmers set the desired lcore count in environment variables.
 The library then works out RXQ/TXQ assignments from there.
-* Reinvent provides a helper structure `AWSWorker` to make lcore startup straightforward
+* Reinvent provides a helper structure `Worker` to make lcore startup straightforward
-* Reinvent AWSConfig is streamable and is output in JSON format.
+* Reinvent Config is streamable and is output in JSON format.
 Pipe into `python3 -m json.tool` to pretty print
 * Reinvent provides a uniform structure to report errors: no ad hoc logging/assertions
 * Unlike almost all DPDK application libraries, examples, or explainers on the web this repository is substantially self-contained.
 The setup script takes a bare machine with nothing on it to being completely configured with DPDK,